31 Cheap Workshop Updates for the Ultimate DIY Space

 Coffee Can Air Hose Station

-Keep your air hose and fittings in one place and out of the way.
+Here’s an easy way to keep your air hose and fittings in one place and out of the way.
 Screw a coffee can onto a scrap piece of plywood.
 Attach a 2-1/2 in. riser block to the edge of the plywood and hang the entire contraption from a wall or work-bench.
 Drape your air hose over the coffee can, and store your fittings inside.
 It also works great for hanging extension cords. — Walter Barndt.
-Build an air compressor cart.
+Here’s how to build your own air compressor cart.

 Create Color-Coded Toolboxes